 The Asset Management Strategy (the Strategy) will provide a framework for the planning, prioritisation, management and funding of the Councils asset base.

-The Plan supports and informs the Council's Medium-Term Financial Plan (MTFP).
+The Plan supports and informs the Council's Medium Term Financial Plan (MTFP), its budget up until 2022/23 and the Framework for Change programme.

 2. Aims of the Strategy